-You may experience culture shock during your first months of medical school, especially if you’re studying in a Caribbean or international medical school.
+You may experience culture shock during your first months of medical school, especially if you’re studying in a Caribbean medical school.
 College may have improved your critical thinking, but you might still need to critically reevaluate your former habits to win the coming semester.

 Your first instinct in the face of a rigorous curriculum might be to lock yourself in a room with your textbooks whenever you have spare time.
 This will only hurt your work.
 Strong social ties have been linked to better health and you need to stay healthy if you want to focus on your studies.
 Make new friends on campus through study groups, and stay in touch with your friends and family as well.
 A strong support system will get you through the bleakest moments of medical school.

 You Won’t be a Perfect Student – at First

 Even if you’re coming directly off an all-star run in college, you might find adjusting to medical school difficult at first.
 After some trial-and-error in the first couple of months, though, you’re sure to find your groove — just keep in mind that you’ll need to adapt your study strategy each semester based on your new schedule.

 Like the daily setting of the sun or the eighteenth installment of the Fast & Furious franchise, procrastination is inevitable.
 Don’t beat yourself up over the natural impulse to occasionally put off studying.
 In fact, relaxing and hanging out with friends can even recharge your batteries so that your next study session is more effective!
 Just don’t allow procrastination to become your default setting.
 Shameless self-promotion: we put together some ways you can beat it.

 Enthusiasm got you this far, but it could also cause you to burn out.
 You may have imagined joining clubs, assisting with research, or doing volunteer work during medical school.
 Save that for later.
 Use your first semester to see how much you can handle academically before you fully commit to extracurricular endeavors.